rikuf2/basic-csharp/src/content/tmc.md

 <Note>The dollar sign in the pictures is NOT part of the command! </Note>

+### Alternative way

+In Visual Studio Code,
+* Click on the exerice folder with right mouse button, and choose `Open in integrated terminal`.
+* Run the program with the command `dotnet run`.

 ## Testing your exercises

 Follow the instructions here: [https://www.mooc.fi/en/installation/vscode/#test-source-code](https://www.mooc.fi/en/installation/vscode/#test-source-code)